strawgate/gemini-code-review-action/docs/blog.md

 Here are the inputs required for the GitHub Actions workflow:

-- `openai_api_key`: The OpenAI API key to access the OpenAI API.
+- `gemini_api_key`: The OpenAI API key to access the OpenAI API.
 You can obtain an API key by signing up for an OpenAI account and creating an API key in the dashboard.
 - `github_token`: The GitHub token to access the GitHub API.
 You can generate a GitHub token in your GitHub account settings, and you will need to provide the repo and pull_request scopes.
 - `github_repository`: The GitHub repository to post a review comment.
 This input should be set to the repository where the pull request was opened or updated.
 - `github_pull_request_number`: The GitHub pull request number to post a review comment.
 This input should be set to the number of the pull request that triggered the workflow.